nirmalkc/wordpress-sass/README.md

 # Wordpress Starter theme with SASS

-This is an instruction and folder structure to setup a scaffholding for wordpress + sass site website.
+This is an instruction and folder structure to setup a boilerplate for developing a website with wordpress and sass.
+This folder structure is valid only while using [underscores.me](http://underscores.me/) generated theme.

 ## Steps to install and setup